haramrit09k/moviereview-sentimentalanalysis/README.md

 **Optional**:

-Then train the data using the following command:
+Then train the data using the following command: `python train_data.py`

-    `python train_data.py`

-This step is optional because we have already trained the dataset and stored it as a **pickle** file
+This step is optional because we have already trained the dataset and stored it as a **pickle** file.

 ## Windows